ngu-danny/TeamUp_Win2025/README.md

 ## Next.js vs React

 While most of the app is used on the client side, Next.js was chosen for its other features.
 This project can be downgraded to React if preferred.

-## Database Structure

-This project relies on [Firebase](https://firebase.google.com/) for authentication and data storage.
-Any changes to authentication methods and data storage in other NoSQL databases must be changed manually.

-Ideally, this project would communicate with a seperate backend server that contains the machine learning algorithm as well as user data stored in a NoSQL database.\
-User data would be stored in a collection of students with each document named by individual user IDs/tokens given by the authentication service.
-Creating the project's own authentication service is not reccomended to avoid security risks with user data.

-Within each document, user data should be contained as a JSON object including:

-- firstname: string
-- lastname: string
-- isteacher: bool
-- schoolid: string/number
-- classes: list
-  - (classid: string/number)
-- archive: list
-  - (classid: string/number)
-- profile: JSON object
-  - (relevant information)

-Another collection of each school utilizing Team Up! would contain documents named respectively by their respective school IDs.

-Within each document representing a school will contain relevant information such as:

-- name: string
-- courses: collection

-and other information as needed.

-This collection of courses will contain documents representing courses with randomly generated IDs as their names.

-Each course document will contain:

-- name: string
-- students: list
-  - (studentid: string)
-- teachers: list
-  - (teacherid: string)
-- teams: list
-  - (team: list)
-    - (studentid: string)

-and other information as needed.
-Note that studentid and teacherid refer to individual user IDs/tokens given by the authentication service.

-The machine learning algorithm requires all of the data within a class as well as the profile information of students and instructors.

-**Note:** Information relating to calendar events, goals, notifications, and direct messages need to be stored somewhere and be associated with respective users.
-As of now, where to store this information is not planned.

-## To Do

-(This list is tenative and does not contain all tasks necessary to create a fully functioning website.)

-- Check if user is student or teacher
-  - Seperate student and teacher views
-    - Different functionality for add classes (students) and creating classes (teacher); Must check database and push course to appropriate school
-    - Different inner sidebar layouts when teams are not finalized and finalized (4 layouts total)
-- Dynamic pages for courses
-  - Must grab information from database
-    - Add new information within database

 ## Learn More